timlinux/z80/README.md

 * internal - which is bundled with DeZog but is not a fully compliant implementation
 * zesarux - which is bundled in this nix shell environment
-* cspect - I've never tried to use that.
+* cspect - I've never tried to use that -  and there is no nix package for it.

 To run the hello example here do the following: